Johnny2136/johnny2136.github.io/_posts/2018-8-27-100DaysOfCode - Day34.md

 Camper.defaultProps = { name : 'CamperBot'};
 ```

 A few relevant examples would be nice.
+I guess With all the documentation out on the web there are enough examples.

 **Link(s) to work**